-This is what the calendar looks like on a phone screen in portrait and landscape mode Site Builder site.
+Below is what the calendar looks like on a phone screen in portrait and landscape mode on a SiteWorks site.

 This is a good example to demonstrate the support/no support situation.
 The HTML and shortcode blocks are standard WordPress blocks that are available within u3a SiteWorks and as it is standard WordPress it is supported.
-When you embed something like a google calendar you are embedding an external, 3rd party object.
+When you embed something like a Google calendar you are embedding an external, 3rd party object.
 The object itself is nothing at all to do with u3a and, as such, it is not supported.
-If you have difficulty, say, with the way the calendar displays on your website then it is a google issue and not a u3a issue.
+If you have difficulty, say, with the way the calendar displays on your website then it is a Google issue and not a u3a issue.